HurpDurp/TF2Benchmarker/README.md

 Each time you start a benchmark, the program will perform the following steps:

 1. Any existing `cfg/config.cfg` and `sourcebench.csv` files are backed up.
-2. If needed, a baseline benchmark is created.
+2. If needed, a baseline benchmark is performed.
 During this phase:
   * The game is started.
   * The DirectX level is set.
   * If the `Default` option is selected, the game is started with the following parameters: